UKHomeOffice/keycloak-theme-govuk/README.md

 $ npm install
 $ npm run build
 ```
-The theme will then be built at `/govuk`, ready for use in the included Keycloak dev environment.
+The theme will then be built at `/govuk`, ready for use in the local Keycloak dev server.

 ### Local Keycloak dev server
 A local Keycloak server for developing the theme is available as a Docker container.